-A flexible working request can be a request to change the hours that an employee works, the times they are required to work or the place that the employee works, for example they could request to work from home instead.
+A flexible working request can be a request to change the hours that an employee works, the times they are required to work or the place that the employee works, such as requesting to work from home.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.